R.I. Gubernatorial Candidate Tells Obama to 'Shove It'

 LIASSON: But the president left some Democrats in the state less than enthused.
 In particular, the Democratic candidate for Governor, Frank Caprio.
 Caprio was hopping mad because President Obama decided not to endorse him.
 Mr. Obama, it turns out, has a longtime friendship with the independent candidate in the race, Lincoln Chafee, who back in 2008 when he was a Republican crossed party lines to endorse Mr. Obama over John McCain.
 Caprio, however, was unimpressed by this act of loyalty and said so yesterday morning on radio station WPRO.

-Governor FRANK CAPRIO (Democrat, Rhode Island): He can take his endorsement and really shove it as far as I'm concerned.
+FRANK CAPRIO: He can take his endorsement and really shove it as far as I'm concerned.

 LIASSON: Caprio didn't stop there.